GoogleChrome/web.dev/src/site/content/en/blog/browser-nativefs/index.md

 authors:
   - thomassteiner
 description: |
-  All modern browsers can get read access to native files and directories, however, true write access, that is, more than just downloading files, is limited to browsers that implement the Native File System API.
+  All modern browsers can read native files and directories; however, true write access, that is, more than just downloading files, is limited to browsers that implement the Native File System API.
   This post introduces a support library called browser-nativefs